intellimouseftw/python-mlalgorithms/README.txt

 INTRODUCTION
 ------------
-grad_descent_linear contains the code that runs the linear regression using gradient descent algorithm to find the regression parameters.

-grad_descent_logist will be used for logistic regression.
+This is a personal project to create rigorous codes that run machine learning algorithms on Python3, coded solely using numpy and pandas.

+Current progress of project:
+- Supports linear regression, logistic regression
+- Supports kfold validation
+- Supports regularization tuning

 USAGE
 -----
 Code is applicable to different data sets, data sets will have to be manually imported and manipulated by the user.

 Model accuracy is computed after the model parameters are obtained.

-The code splits the data into 3 sets, train, test and cross-validation.
-The split ratio can be user defined.
+K-fold validation is used to increase reliability of computed accuracy.

 Cross-validation data can be used for model accuracy comparisons against different hyper- parameters.
 An example would be to tune the regularization parameter lambda.